SEND Information Report

 Where can I find the SEND policy?

-Holy Cross’ SEND Policy can be found on the school website:
+Holy Cross Catholic School SEND Policy can be found here.

 What is the local authority’s ‘local offer’ and where is it published?

 The ‘local offer’ is a website that provides information about hundreds of service providers for children and young people with SEND in Leicester City.
 It can be found at here.
 On the website you can:

 • Search for services from a range of local agencies including education, health and social care

 What does ‘special educational needs and disabilities’ (SEND) mean?